 Dewalt Track Saw – Features and Cutting Techniques

-Perfect straight cuts without fighting a heavy sheet across a table saw.
-The track guides everything.
-You bring the saw to the work instead of wrestling plywood across your shop.
+Perfect straight cuts without wrestling a heavy sheet of plywood across a table saw.
+The track guides everything precisely.
+You bring the saw to the material instead of fighting material across your shop, bumping into walls and knocking things off shelves.

-There’s a trick to visualizing the cuts.
-The blade doesn’t cut where you’d expect – it cuts right at the track edge.
-Takes a few practice cuts to trust it.
+There’s a trick to visualizing where cuts happen.
+The blade doesn’t cut where you’d initially expect — it cuts right at the track edge.
+Takes a few practice cuts on scrap material to trust it and calibrate your brain.

 Not great for small pieces.
-You need material to clamp the track to.
-Ripping a 2″ strip is awkward.
+You need enough material area to clamp the track securely.
+Ripping a 2″ strip is awkward and not really what the tool is designed for.
+Keep your table saw around for that kind of work.

 Long tracks are expensive.
 A 102″ track costs almost as much as the saw itself.
-Worth it though if you’re doing long cuts regularly.
+But it’s worth the investment if you’re regularly breaking down full sheets.
+The alternative is repositioning a shorter track multiple times, which is annoying and risks alignment errors.

 David Chen